satyam0236/Layoff_Analysis_2020-2024/README.md

 **Acknowledgments:**
 We extend our gratitude to the open-source community for their invaluable contributions, as well as to the organizations and individuals who have provided access to data for this analysis.

-**License:**
-This project is licensed under [insert license here].
-Please refer to the LICENSE file for more details.

 **Get Involved:**
 - Fork this repository and submit pull requests to contribute.